-3829 receiving relocation assistance through the Critical Teacher

-3830 Shortage Act as provided in Section 37-159-5 shall not be eligible

-3831 to receive additional relocation funds as authorized in this

-3832 paragraph;

-3833 (oo) To use any available funds, not appropriated or

-3834 designated for any other purpose, to reimburse persons who

-3835 interview for employment as a licensed employee with the district

-3836 for the mileage and other actual expenses incurred in the course

-3837 of travel to and from the interview at the rate authorized for

-3838 county and municipal employees under Section 25-3-41;

-3839 (pp) Consistent with the report of the Task Force to

-Conduct a Best Financial Management Practices Review, to improve school district management and use of resources and identify cost

-3842 savings as established in Section 8 of Chapter 610, Laws of 2002,

-3843 local school boards are encouraged to conduct independent reviews

-3844 of the management and efficiency of schools and school districts.

-3845 Such management and efficiency reviews shall provide state and governance and organizational structure;

-3846 local officials and the public with the following:

-3847 (i) An assessment of a school district's

-3849 (ii) An assessment of the school district's

-3850 financial and personnel management;
+3827 moving expenses.
+However, the licensed employee must relocate 3828 within the boundaries of the State of Mississippi.
+Any individual 3829 receiving relocation assistance through the Critical Teacher 3830 Shortage Act as provided in Section 37-159-5 shall not be eligible 3831 to receive additional relocation funds as authorized in this 3832 paragraph; 3833 (00) To use any available funds, not appropriated or 3834 designated for any other purpose, to reimburse persons who 3835 interview for employment as a licensed employee with the district 3836 for the mileage and other actual expenses incurred in the course 3837 of travel to and from the interview at the rate authorized for 3838 county and municipal employees under Section 25-3-41; 3839 (pp) Consistent with the report of the Task Force to 3840 Conduct a Best Financial Management Practices Review, to improve 3841 school district management and use of resources and identify cost 3842 savings as established in Section 8 of Chapter 610, Laws of 2002, 3843 local school boards are encouraged to conduct independent reviews 3844 of the management and efficiency of schools and school districts.
+3845 Such management and efficiency reviews shall provide state and 3846 local officials and the public with the following: 3847 (i) An assessment of a school district's 3848 governance and organizational structure; 3849 (ii) An assessment of the school district's 3850 financial and personnel management; 3851 (iii) An assessment of revenue levels and sources;

-3851 (iii) An assessment of revenue levels and sources;
+(iii) An assessment of revenue levels and sources;

-3852 (iv) An assessment of facilities utilization,

-3853 planning and maintenance;

-'''

-3854 (v) An assessment of food services, transportation and safety/security systems;

-'''

-3856 (vi) An assessment of instructional and 3857 administrative technology;

-3858 (vii) A review of the instructional management and 3859 the efficiency and effectiveness of existing instructional 3860 programs; and

-(viii) Recommended methods for increasing sefficiency and effectiveness in providing educational services to the public;

-3864 (qq) To enter into agreements with other local school 3865 boards for the establishment of an educational service agency 3866 (ESA) to provide for the cooperative needs of the region in which 3867 the school district is located, as provided in Section 37-7-345;

-(rr) To implement a financial literacy program for students in Grades 10 and 11.
-The board may review the national programs and obtain free literature from various nationally recognized programs.
-After review of the different programs, the board may certify a program that is most appropriate for the school districts' needs.
-If a district implements a financial literacy program, then any student in Grade 10 or 11 may participate in the program.
-The financial literacy program shall include, but is not limited to, instruction in the same areas of personal business and finance as required under Section teachers from local community organizations, including, but not limited to, the following: United States Department of Agriculture Rural Development, United States Department of Housing and Urban Development, Junior Achievement, bankers and other nonprofit organizations.
-Nothing in this paragraph shall be construed as to require school boards to implement a financial literacy program;
+3852 (iv) An assessment of facilities utilization, 3853 planning and maintenance; 3854 (v) An assessment of food services, transportation 3855 and safety/security systems; 3856 (vi) An assessment of instructional and 3857 administrative technology; 3858 (vii) A review of the instructional management and 3859 the efficiency and effectiveness of existing instructional 3860 programs; and 3861 (viii) Recommended methods for increasing 3862 efficiency and effectiveness in providing educational services to 3863 the public; 3864 (qq) To enter into agreements with other local school 3865 boards for the establishment of an educational service agency 3866 (ESA) to provide for the cooperative needs of the region in which 3867 the school district is located, as provided in Section 37-7-345; 3868 (rr) To implement a financial literacy program for 3869 students in Grades 10 and 11.
+The board may review the national 3870 programs and obtain free literature from various nationally 3871 recognized programs.
+After review of the different programs, the 3872 board may certify a program that is most appropriate for the 3873 school districts' needs.
+If a district implements a financial 3874 literacy program, then any student in Grade 10 or 11 may 3875 participate in the program.
+The financial literacy program shall 3876 include, but is not limited to, instruction in the same areas of